 - In the bowl of your mixer, beat the softened butter until smooth.
 Gradually add the sugar and mix on medium speed 3 to 5 minutes until it is lightened in color and fluffy.

 - Add the eggs one at a time, mixing until the yellow of the yolk disappears.

-- Add the flour mixture and the milk mixture alternately.
+- With the mixer on low speed, add the flour mixture and the milk mixture alternately.
 Begin and end with the flour (3 additions of flour and 2 of milk).
-Mix until combined and smooth, do not mix above medium speed or over mix.
+Slightly increase the speed and mix until combined and smooth, do not mix above medium speed or over mix.

 - Pour the batter into the prepared pans, smoothing the tops with the back of a spoon.
 Bake at 350 degrees.
 If baking three 8 inch pans, bake at 350 for 20-25 minutes.
 For two 8 inch pans, bake at 350 for 30 to 35 minutes or until a toothpick inserted in the center comes out clean or with only a few crumbs attached.
 Let the cakes cool in the pans 10 minutes then turn out.